Decide what you want.

 You can do it!

 Progress may come in baby steps, not giant ones.
 These successes need to be celebrated along the way.
-You may not reach your objective immediately, but maybe you've finally convinced the administration that audiologists and speech-language pathologists have an impact on a student's educational achievement as well as his or her communication.
+You may not reach your objective immediately, but maybe you've finally convinced the administration that audiologists and speech-language pathologists have an impact on a student's educational achievement as well as their communication.
 That's a victory, and that fight won't have to occur again!
 Your energies can then be focused on other concerns that can be answered one at time.
 Before you know it, there will be no more obstacles, and your objective will be achieved.